-While you can use paint for this job, the general consensus among painters is that spray is a much more effective and clean method of application.
-Aluminium window frames tend to have a lot of grooves and hard to reach places, which is why using spray is the best option.
+While you can use paint for this job, the general consensus among painters is that spray is a much more effective and cleaner method of application when painting aluminium windows.
+However, aluminium window frames tend to have a lot of grooves and hard to reach places, which is why using spray is the best option.

 - Cordless screwdriver